mgeaghan-garvan/cromwell-kccg-mutect2-chip/README.md

 | [workflow/chip_cohort.wdl](workflow/chip_cohort.wdl) | Cohort-wide CHIP variant filtration using a set of VCFs already run through CHIP detection. |
 | [workflow/annotate_cohort.wdl](workflow/annotate_cohort.wdl) | Cohort-wide annotation with one or more of Annovar, VEP, and SpliceAI. |

 The cohort-wide CHIP filter workflow is recommended to be run following CHIP annotation.
-This cohort-wide stage detects and filters out mutations that appear above a specified threshold in the cohort, as well as mutations that are multiallelic across the cohort.
+This cohort-wide stage detects and filters out mutations that appear above a specified threshold in the cohort.

 The cohort annotation workflow can significantly reduce the costs of annotating large cohorts by assembling a single sites-only VCF that can be annotated with Annovar, VEP, or SpliceAI; these annotations are then added to the original VCFs using bcftools, thus reducing the potential overhead of annotating the same variant multiple times in different samples.